Euro zone needs growth and austerity: ECB's Asmussen

-BERLIN (Reuters) - A European growth pact and deeper political integration in the euro zone could bolster the currency union, but there must be no softening of the bloc’s fiscal pact on budget discipline, ECB policymaker Joerg Asmussen said on Monday.

-Presenting a vision for Europe over the next 10 years, Asmussen, who joined the ECB’s Executive Board this year after serving as German deputy finance minister, said the right crisis response was “not less, but more Europe” and that fiscal union was ultimately the right path.

-There is a growing push in the euro zone, led by newly elected French President Francois Hollande, to do more to stimulate growth and not just focus on reducing deficits - German Chancellor Angela Merkel’s mantra.
+There is a growing push in the euro zone, led by newly elected French President Francois Hollande, to do more to stimulate growth and not just focus on reducing deficits.

-Asmussen said the debate on growth versus austerity was the “wrong debate” to hold.
+Asmussen said the debate on growth versus austerity was the “wrong debate” to be had.

 “We need both,” he said in a speech in Berlin, though he stressed the need for fiscal consolidation and reforms.